fjfinch/OPSEC/README.md

 Additionally, Ansible will configure other VM settings like, global Git settings, SSH keys, changing default shell to ZSH, etc.

-#### Configs
+### Configs
 A folder containing configuration files for different programs.
-So I don't have to manually setup everything, every time I create a new VM.
+So I don't have to manually set up everything, every time I create a new VM.

-#### Notes
+### Notes
 Notes about attacks, tools, topics, etc. Written for me to understand it, not to explain it to others.
 Probably ignored important things, because I either really understand it, still have to write it, or ignored it bc I think it is not important :-).

 Note: open the 'Notes' folder with Obisidian.
 It is written with obsidian and is not optimized for GitHub.
 Text might look janky and pictures might not load.

-#### Tools
+### Tools
-The added tools are submodules linked to their main Git repository.
+Tools are mostly submodules linked to their main Git repository.
 They are included for me to be easily pulled.
 Credits to the writers and contributors for making these awesome tools.

 ## Install
 As discussed, this project uses Ansible to configure the VM.
 This requires a couple of programs: